M2000Interpreter/Environment/utf8/modtrickunregcom.bas.utf8.txt

-Public Function GetGUIDstr(G As guid) As String
+Public Function GetGUIDstr(G As GUID) As String
 Dim ret As Long, here As Long

 ret = StringFromCLSID(G, here)